Ametros CEO Marques Torbert Addresses the Workers’ Compensation Talent Gap

 Claire Muselman – Director of Workers’ Compensation, Continental Western Group

 Drew Cortese – Senior Manager, United Airlines

-You can register for the session here.
+You can view the session here.